shangjiaxuan/Simple-shell/README.md

 ### Building from source

-* Use Visual Studio 2017 with VC++, C++17 support and you will fine.
+* Use Visual Studio 2017 with VC++, C++17 support and you will fine (You may need to retarget the solution corresponding to your SDK version, though...).
 Other compilers may or may not work with the code.
 File a issue if you want your compiler supported, but may not be attended until the program reaches a stable stage.

 ### Contributing guidelines